Nosherwan/email-webapi/README.md

 INTRODUCTION:
 =============

-This repo is a simple example of how a web api can be implemented using technologies such as node.js, express.js.
+This repo is a simple example of how a email web api can be implemented using technologies such as node.js, express.js.

 NOTES:
 ======